-- Not allowed to wear dangle or hoop piercings - Not allowed to wear open-toe shoes or sandals regarding dress.
+- Not allowed to wear dangle or hoop piercings - Not allowed to wear open-toe shoes or sandals

+The School represents a multitude of faith traditions, families and cultures that have a variety of perspectives regarding dress.
 It is the School's desire to reflect and present a professional image of our students to the community.
 While some attire may be acceptable in other environments, it may not be appropriate for School.